30th April, 2018 by Rob Keller

 So for about 2.5 years we had been thinking about starting a local Typostammtisch, but just never did – mostly because it seemed like it would be too difficult to get people to attend.
 Mumbai is such a massive and crowded city that it can easily take an hour or more to get where you want to go.
 Combine that with long work days and family responsibilities, and it makes it extremely hard for people to find time for events.
 And from the organizers’ side, it’s also tough to find venues to host large groups – even more so when you can’t estimate how many will show up!

 So the first Mumbai Typostammtisch was held at our studio and there ended up having 16 people!
-The evening was billed as a meet and greet and we mostly discussed what people would want out of some future type events.
+The evening was billed as a “Meet & Greet” and we mostly discussed what people would want out of some future type events.

 Everyone brought something, or showed something from online, to talk about and share.
 There was a huge variety of interesting projects and typographic objects, we were all pleasantly surprised!